nginnever/dubai-hackathon/README.md

 This command will simply move the deceased ID to a list that gives permission to the clients to move the Willed_Assets to their respective ID.
 The client can have a claim assets button on the app that will generate a new user object with what the blockchain says is valid.

-Problems with this.

-There is a possible attack vector here in a fully p2p system whereby you can't verify that the application client isn't uploading bogus data to the blockchain.
-How do you know that the user didn't just take a picture of someone else's house and claim it as their own?
-It opens up a whole can of worms and the web of trust model where you could have lawyers signing hashes of images they agree the client owns.

-A distributed file storage platform built with <a href="ipfs.io">IPFS</a> and <a href="ethereum.org">Ethereum</a>.
-Get paid to host files and pay seeders to host your files.
-Fileswarm is using a blockchain for publishing permissions on files and maintains registries for file properties like seeder health, value, and links to <a href="https://github.com/jbenet/random-ideas/issues/20">merkle-dag</a> objects.
-Your data is chunked and stored on nodes in the IPFS network and ready for you to retrieve at any time via [dht query](https://github.com/ipfs/go-ipfs/issues/1396#issuecomment-113445913).
-Cryptographically secure challenges  ensure that your data persists at a cost less than that of traditional companies.
-Private files can be encrypted by the clients preferred algorithm before seeding.

-*Fileswarm is in early development and SHOULD NOT be used with real ether.
-Beware if you venture off testnets.

 The Alpha client can be accessed here http://localhost:8080/ipfs/QmR2nmPqpMBxyA2msZvnVokiz7EdKZd8g5D325jhqunpWH

 ## Table of Contents